top of page

 2-MagicCircle.png

-Expanded the concept of the magic circle to include friction points and discursive content.
-Introduced a metaphorical “bubble” model to describe how player engagement is maintained, expanded, or disrupted through topic delivery, emotional climate, and narrative consistency.
+Extended the magic circle concept to include friction points and discursive content.
+Introduced a metaphorical “bubble” model illustrating how engagement is sustained, expanded, or disrupted through topic delivery, emotional tone, and narrative coherence.

 Self-Development Matrix